 He pointed to a location in my verandah.
 He seemed to be getting very worried.
 This had to be something serious.
-Either he was lying about horse in my verandah.
-Or I had turned horse-blind and couldn’t see something as large as a horse parked in my verandah since the last ten days.
+Either he was lying about a horse in my verandah – or I had turned horse-blind and couldn’t see something as large as a horse parked in my verandah since the last ten days.

 I was getting a little worried.
 A don’t-you-worry-your-horse-will-come-back approach was not going to help in this situation.
 This man was convinced that his horse had gone missing from my verandah.
-Now, there are two huge marriage halls near my house.
-They make extensive use of horses for each wedding.
+Now, there were two huge marriage halls nearby, and they made extensive use of horses for each wedding.
 Usually, one to prance about to terrible music, and one to pull the embarrassed-looking groom’s chariot.

-David (ventures gingerly): Baaju waale shaadi ke mandap mein check kiya?
-Kal yahin se baraat nikli thi.
+David (venturing gingerly): Baaju waale shaadi ke mandap mein check kiya, aapne?
+Kal wahin se baraat nikli thi.
 Aapka ghoda wahaan gaya hoga.

 Man (now sad): Aapko samajh mein nahi aa rahi hai meri baat.
 Mera ghoda shaadi ke mandap mein kyon jaayega?
 Ab main kaam kaise karoonga!?
 Aapne ghar ke andar to nahin rakha hai?
 Makaan maalik ko bahut gussa ayega.